rajatkcs94/Life-Skills-Repo/grit-and-growth-mindset.md

 ---

-## 4. How to Build a Growth Mindset
+## 4. How to Build a Growth Mindset?
 **Question 4.
 What are the key points mentioned by the speaker to build a growth mindset?**

 **Answer:**